 Some helicopters started receiving a second engine, which can operate the main rotor if the main engine fails.
 For example, the UH-60 Black Hawk helicopter, the workhorse of the U.S. Army, features this design improvement.
 Either engine can keep the aircraft aloft on its own, enabling the pilot to land safely in the event of an emergency.

 Finally, it's worth mentioning those strange machines, known as tiltrotors, that bring together the best features of helicopters and airplanes.
 A tiltrotor aircraft takes off like a helicopter, with its two main rotors upright.
-But when it's airborne, the pilot can tip the rotors forward 90 degrees, enabling the machine to fly like conventional turboprop airplane.
-The V-22 Osprey, which completed a successful test flight in 1989, operates in this fashion.
+But when it's airborne, the pilot can tip the rotors forward 90 degrees, enabling the machine to fly like a conventional turboprop airplane.
+The V-22 Osprey operates in this fashion.
+Winged aircraft which can hover and take off similarly to a helicopter are collectively known as Vertical Takeoff and Landing (VTOL) aircraft.

 None of these innovations has made helicopters less absurd-looking.
 Some, like the tiltrotor, only increase the aircraft's awkward visual appearance.
 All of which brings us back to Harry Reasoner's 1971 commentary about helicopters: